 More than 60,000 survivors have applied for compensation but just a fraction are expected to receive satisfactory payments.

 Researchers aim to reveal the economic cost of child sexual abuse in the community

 A $2.3 million study funded by the National Health and Medical Research Council will soon begin to uncover the link between various forms of child abuse and the financial cost on the community.

-Over a five year period, 10,000 people will be interviewed regarding health problems which resulted from child abuse including mental health issues, chronic illnesses, drug abuse and alcohol abuse.
+Over a five-year period, 10,000 people will be interviewed regarding health problems that resulted from child abuse, including mental health issues, chronic illnesses, drug abuse and alcohol abuse.

-Led by Queensland University of Technology Professor Ben Mathews, researchers hope the findings will encourage the government to invest in better abuse prevention measures.
+Led by the Queensland University of Technology Professor Ben Mathews, researchers hope the findings will encourage the government to invest in better abuse prevention measures.

 “It is very important because, at the moment, Australia does not have benchmark data on how many children experience all forms of maltreatment,” Professor Mathews says.